Staff Research Scientist · Google DeepMind

 Constraint-based graph network simulator

-Impact: Uses learned constraints and test-time optimization to combine neural simulation with ideas from traditional physics solvers.
+Uses learned constraints and test-time optimization to combine neural simulation with ideas from traditional physics solvers.

 Yulia Rubanova, Alvaro Sanchez-Gonzalez, Tobias Pfaff, Peter Battaglia